Metropolitan Stadium: Final years and demise

+At halftime during a Vikings game on December 14, 1969, a hot-air-balloon was being used as a stunt to entertain the crowd but it was improperly tethered and a miscue happened with an 11-year-old boy inside, carrying him about 1,000 feet into the air and then into the frozen Mississippi River.
+The boy was unharmed, rescued, and was returned to the stadium.
+Due to the incident, NFL stadiums stopped using hot-air-balloons during breaks from the game.
+The incident was later dubbed as the "Runaway Balloon".

+Discussions for a new stadium actually began in 1970, with six years remaining in both the Twins' and Vikings' leases.
 While the initial talks focused on a stadium for the Vikings, the Twins quickly joined the discussions.
 The idea of a dome was particularly appealing to Griffith given the bitterly cold weather that is common in the Twin Cities early and late in baseball season.
 This accelerated the push for construction of a new stadium, the Hubert H. Humphrey Metrodome, which was completed in 1982.

 However, it is very likely that a new stadium would have been needed in any event, as the Met was not well maintained.
-By the park's final season, railings in the grandstand's third deck had become a major safety hazard.
-Additionally, players had begun to complain about the quality of the field; the infield in particular was considered the worst in the majors.
-Additionally, as part of the AFL–NFL merger, the NFL declared that stadiums with less than 50,000 seats were inadequate for its needs; at its height the Met only seated 49,700 people for football (48,400 at the time of closure).
-However, the Vikings would not even consider playing at the University of Minnesota's Memorial Stadium even on a temporary basis.
+By the park's final season, broken railings in the grandstand's third deck had become a major safety hazard.
+Additionally, players had begun to complain about the Met's playing conditions; the infield in particular was considered the worst in the majors.
 Rumors abounded that the Metropolitan Sports Facilities Commission, which by then had taken over the stadium from the city of Minneapolis, had deliberately let the Met go to seed in order to aid the push for the Metrodome.